pathway-labs/pathway-examples/examples/ETL-kafka/README.md

  - a Python container creating the data streams and sending them to Kafka
  - a Python container doing the ETL using Pathway, sending the results back to Kafka

-The different containers are managed via docker-compose.
+The containers are managed via docker-compose.

 ## Launching the program

-You can launch the project using `docker compose up -d` or using the make file (`make`).
+You can launch the project using `docker compose up -d` or using the Makefile (`make`).

-You can access the logs of the different containers using the commands in the Makefile.
+You can access the logs of the containers using the commands in the Makefile.

 ### Reading the results